isuihko/jSelolaskuri/README.md

 27.5.2018 Started refactoring and documenting

-31.7.2018 Refactoring continued finally, cleaning and reorganizing code, taking new features from C# version.
+31.7. - 1.8.2018 Refactoring continued finally, cleaning and reorganizing code, taking new features from C# version.
+Data made hidden and used getters and setters.

 TODO: Check some Java-specific stuff.
-Also check some classes whether the data could be hidded (private instead of public).
-Anyway uploaded the code here because this is much better than the previous versions.
+Add Unit testing like in C# version.
 ------

 Shakin vahvuusluvun laskenta